OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 ### Parallelism

-Depending on what's performing the rolling deployment, there are often parameters to allow you to control the number of concurrent instances that are updated at any one time.
+You can _usually_ control the number of concurrent instances that are deployed to at any one time.
 Further deployments won't start until a previous deployment has finished.

 :::hint
 You can use the `Window size` option within an Octopus rolling deployment to control how many deployment targets can be deployed to at once.